 Goldstein is the featured speaker at this year’s Shapiro Lecture, Wednesday, October 22 at the Sylvan Adams YM-YWHA.
 The lecture is free.
 Doors open at 7 p.m., with seating available on a first-come-first-served basis.

-She will be signing copies of her book.
+She will be signing copies of her book. n